What Is It?

 Sources

-The material presented in this section is based on this workshop given by the psychologist Dr. Marshall Rosenberg, who developed the topic of Non-Violent Communication – NVC (on this website, the term “compassionate communication” is preferred because it focuses on what is desired rather than on what is not desired: “non violence”).
+The material presented in this section is based on this workshop given by the psychologist Dr. Marshall Rosenberg, who developed the topic of Non-Violent Communication – NVC (on this website, the term “compassionate communication” is preferred because it focuses on what is desired, whereas “non violence” focuses on what is not desired).
 Included are a few minor additions of our own.
 See also this channel for wonderful demonstrations of compassionate communication.